 There is a DPI button that is beneath the scroll wheel.
 On the bottom, we have four Teflon mouse feet, the PAW3338 sensor, a button for adjusting the RGB, and the built-in game mode (more on that later).

 In terms of shape and profile, the Ajazz AJ390 is similar to other lightweight ambidextrous mice on the market.
 Some might say that it has a generic shape, and that’s a good thing meaning that the mouse is comfortable to use for most people.
 Since this is a mouse that is a relatively affordable competitor to the big names out there, the main question on everyone’s minds is if the build quality is any good.
 Well, you’ll be glad to know that it holds up for the most part.
+A similar design was seen in our Marsback Zephyr Pro RGB Mouse Review, so it seems like this design is trending nowadays.

 There is no sidewall flex nor is there any noticeable wobble.
 But, if you pick the mouse up and shake it inside, you can notice a rattling sound.
 One last thing, you can buy this mouse in either white or black.
 We received both units, and they both look great.
 It’s all up to personal preference.
 The only issue with the design is the tacky AJ and Ajazz logos.
 Not quite a big deal, but it might ruffle some feathers for a few people.